Acme Logo

 Acme Logo 1981

 The parent company has changed ownership.
 Skaggs bought it in 1979.
-But it did not rename it but rather took the name American Stores.
+But it did not rename it; rather, it took the name American Stores.
 The purchase had a positive effect on Akma.
 The network expanded significantly, acquiring bankrupt stores of other companies.
 They were rebuilt and renamed, making them part of the network.
 The logo has also been updated.

-He retained the eye shape and the outer stroke, like in supermarkets, but the teardrop dot was removed.
-The shape of the visual sign was reminiscent of a rugby ball – an energetic game full of movement, shots, and competition.
+He retained the eye shape and the outer stroke, as in supermarkets, but removed the teardrop dot.
+The shape of the visual sign was reminiscent of a rugby ball, an energetic game full of movement, shots, and competition.
 It suited the growing network very well.
 The color scheme was changed to red, which symbolized growth, expansion, and the energy of change.
 The effect was enhanced by a stroke at a small distance from the main background, showing the growing scale.

 The white name in the center of the logo was retained.
-It demonstrated the convenient location of markets on the main streets, in large crowded points.
+It demonstrated the convenient location of markets on the main streets, in large, crowded points.
 They were easy to see.
-The white color symbolizes the freshness of products and health care in the form of pharmacies.
+The white color symbolizes the freshness of products and the health care provided by pharmacies.

 1984 – 1998